by: Tim Wing

 - Unit Cost: F-14D – $50 Million (In adjusted 2070 International Credits), F-14S – $78 Million (In adjusted 2070 International Credits)

 The F-14 was originally developed as a Fleet Air Defense aircraft for the United States Navy.
-It was designed and built by Grumman after the collapse of the Tactical Fighter Experimental (TFX) program, which sought to provide a common answer the US Air Force and US Navy requirements for an all-weather fighter.
+It was designed and built by Grumman after the collapse of the Tactical Fighter Experimental (TFX) program, which sought to provide a common answer to the US Air Force and US Navy requirements for an all-weather fighter.
 The resulting F-111B failed to meet US Navy requirements.
-In July 1968 the US Navy issued a request for a tandem two-seat fighter with maximum speed of Mach 2.2.
-The winning Grumman design reused the TF30 engines from the F-111B, though the Navy planned on replacing them with a more advance engine.
+In July 1968 the US Navy issued a request for a tandem two-seat fighter with a maximum speed of Mach 2.2.
+The winning Grumman design reused the TF30 engines from the F-111B, though the Navy planned on replacing them with a more advanced engine.
 While lighter than the F-111B, it was still the largest and heaviest U.S. fighter to ever fly from an aircraft carrier.
+The engines of any type of plane need to be at their optimum to work, they can be found at companies like WG Henschen who deal in aerospace parts for people who have their own planes and are needing the parts to construct them.

 Most of the F-14A fleet underwent engine upgrades to the GE F110-400 in 1987.
 These upgraded Tomcats were redesignated F-14B.
 The F-14D variant was developed during this time and included the GE F110-400 engines from the start, as well as newer digital avionics systems including a glass cockpit.
 The F-14D also received systems for Link 16 datalink for secure exchange of data and a Digital Flight Control System (DFCS).
 The F-14D was the first variant to include ground attack capabilities.